 But more importantly, the very reason why competitive gamers prefer such high refresh rates is that they can provide a competitive edge.
 Namely, more frames mean more data is being shown each second, which in turn can lead to slightly better reaction time.
 This may not seem all that relevant at first glance, but a split second really can make quite a difference in tense multiplayer scenarios.

 That pretty much answers the “60Hz vs 144Hz” question, as far as performance is concerned.
 However, in order to remain accessible in the lower price ranges, a 144Hz monitor usually has to make certain tradeoffs that might end up being deal-breakers for some gamers.

 First and foremost, there is the question of price.
 Indeed, there are 144Hz monitors out there that are more affordable, but that is for one particular reason: they all use TN panels or lower-quality VA panels.
 Granted, there are also IPS 144Hz monitors that offer better visuals, but those cost substantially more.

 Now, TN panels come with their own set of shortcomings.
 Their low price and unprecedented speed are what makes them so popular for application in 144Hz gaming monitors, but their biggest flaws are their poor color reproduction and limited viewing angles.
-Granted, the viewing angles aren’t that big of an issue since you’d always be facing your monitor directly at your desk, but the colors produced by TN panels tend to look quite washed-out.
+Granted, the viewing angles aren’t that big of an issue since you’d always be facing your monitor directly at your desk, but the colors produced by TN panels tend to look quite paled and faded.

 On the other hand, VA panels are on fairly even terms with IPS panels when it comes to colors, but they come with slightly higher pixel response times, something that can actually introduce some motion blur and make the monitor feel less responsive, if only ever so slightly.